Macarthur Minerals (CVE:MMS) Stock Price Down 14.3% – Should You Sell?

-Macarthur Minerals Limited (CVE:MMS – Get Free Report)’s stock price dropped 14.3% during mid-day trading on Saturday .
+Macarthur Minerals Limited (CVE:MMS – Get Free Report)’s stock price traded down 14.3% during mid-day trading on Saturday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 144,000 shares traded hands during trading, an increase of 35% from the average daily volume of 106,896 shares.
+144,000 shares changed hands during mid-day trading, an increase of 35% from the average session volume of 106,896 shares.
 The stock had previously closed at C$0.04.

 Macarthur Minerals Stock Down 14.3 %